flyleeee/hugo-page/content/authors/admin/_index.md

     url:

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests focus on LLMs and RL, particularly in the areas of calibration and generalization.
+bio: My research interests focus on LLM thinking, Bayesian LLMs and Trustworthy AI.

 # Interests to show in About widget
 interests:
+  - LLM thinking
   - Bayesian LLMs
-  - Adversarial Robustness
-  - Trustworthy Artificial Intelligence
+  - Trustworthy AI
   # - Protecting data copyright and privacy
   # - Theoretical Machine Learning